Ambisonic audio workflows for 360 films and VR

 7) You should now be hearing audio from your DAW, and seeing the video in your headset.
 You won’t be able to route the audio straight to the headset in this setup.

+Encoder.
 The FB360 application is a great way to prepare video files for distribution.
 It will combine the spatial audio files, the head-locked stereo files and the movie files together to produce an upload ready file.
 It can prepare videos for Facebook, and in doing so these files can also be played back directly in the Oculus Gallery application.
 The latter is the easiest way to distribute files for testing, as you can send a Dropbox link of the encoded file, and the person at the other end can use Android File Transfer to load it on to their quest and play it back in full-resolution on their Quest using Oculus Gallery.
-Currently (v3.3.3) you cannot use the Encoder app to upload files for YouTube (which requires a First Order AmbiX file and a head-locked Stereo file ) - the encoder allows you to select everything but then throws up an error when you go to click Encode that YouTube does not support Spatial Audio plus a Head Locked Stereo track, which it has since February 2018!
+Previous to 2024, In v3.3.3 you could not use the Encoder app to upload files for YouTube (which required a First Order AmbiX file and a head-locked Stereo file ) - the encoder allows you to select everything but then throws up an error when you go to click Encode that YouTube does not support Spatial Audio plus a Head Locked Stereo track.
 Instead you will need to follow the instructions here to combines the files and inject them to a movie using Spatial Movie Injector.
+At some point in 2023 or early 2024, YouTube started dropping support for existing and newly uploaded files that had Amix plus a head locked stereo file, and now only support a 4 channel AmbiX file.

 Manuals and Template sessions: The manual is pretty comprehensive, though was clearly written a fair few years ago and hasn’t been systematically updated with the software, a common problem.
 The DAW templates are really good though.
 Manual [here].
 The DAW templates are automatically downloaded with the software,